sendyhalim/blog/content/posts/software-engineering/2023-09-13-why-documentation-matters.md

   * Do you have a link to Y?
 I have an excel that contains common bookmarks a.k.a the yellow page.
 * Troubleshooting guide.
 If you have an on-call process then it's a must to have a troubleshooting guide so people who are on-call can troubleshoot by themselves.

-# Documentation Mental Model
-* Not everything is worth documenting, look at the pattern in your workplace and decide on things that are worth documenting.
-* The more you defer documentation, the more you'll get dragged by other people, the same goes both ways.
-* Outdated documentation is the same, if not worse than having no documentation.
-It misleads people.
-* The more detailed your documentation is, the more likely it'll go outdated, pick a balance.
-* If it's a critical part of the software then be as detailed as possible, you need to balance with risk of outdated documentation.
-  Software critical parts usually have more than 1 person who knows about it, so you can cover each other to make sure the documentation is up to date.